dhuss42/minishell/README.md

 ## 3. Description of individual steps

 ### 3.1 Environment Variables
-Initializing environment variables enables their modification throughout the program, enabling bash-like behavior for certain built-ins and expansions.

 At program start, environment variables are duplicated and stored in the shell struct, allowing modification throughout the program phases.
 The SHLVL variable is then incremented by one, so when minishell runs within itself, SHLVL increases by one, just like opening bash within bash.